William Faviell

 William Frederick Oliver Faviell (5 June 1882 – 4 February 1950) was a British Army officer and cricketer who played for Essex between 1903 and 1910.
+He was the Resident Governor of the Tower of London from 1933 until his retirement in 1945.

 Military career

 Faviell was commissioned into the 3rd (Militia) Battalion of the East Surrey Regiment in November 1900.
 He received a commission in the regular army as a second lieutenant in the Worcestershire Regiment on 30 April 1902, and was stationed with his battalion in Orange River Colony to secure the peace after the end of the Second Boer War in June 1902.
 He left Cape Town for the United Kingdom four months later, on the SS Orient which arrived at Southampton in November 1902.
+He spent most of the years until 1914 with the regiment's Second Battalion in South Africa and India, before returning to England.
+In September 1915, he participated in the Landing at Suvla Bay, and in November of that year took of command of the 9th Battalion.
+In 1918, by then Commander of the 39th Brigade, a part of the Dunsterforce, he took part in the evacuation of Baku.
+Faviell was later in the Queen's Royal Regiment, before returning to his old Regiment in 1927.
+He went with the 1st Battalion to Allahabad and Shanghai before returning home in 1931.
+In 1933 he was appointed Major and Resident Governor of the Tower of London, a position he held throughout World War II, before retiring.